 And the bad news?
 The competition for selective colleges is more intense than ever before.

-In its 2008 report on the state of college admissions, the National Association for College Admission Counseling (NACAC) identified several reasons for the recent increase in college applications and consequently tougher competition to get into “brand name” colleges.
+In its 2015 State of College Admissions report, the National Association for College Admission Counseling (NACAC) identified several reasons for the recent increase in college applications and consequently tougher competition to get into “brand name” colleges.
 The two biggest reasons are:

 - More students are graduating from high school.

 There are more high school students now than ever before due to the “baby boom echo,” i.e., all those children of all those baby boomers.

 The ease of researching colleges and submitting applications online and of applying to multiple schools using the Common Application has contributed to this phenomenon.

 Touring a College Campus

 Fred Franklin, parent and school volunteer, talks about touring a college campus and how it helped the students at his school.

 GreatSchools identified the following additional trends, using information from the NACAC report, reports from the National Center for Public Policy and Higher Education, and other sources.